inveniosoftware/invenio/docs/getting-started/demo.rst

     Atlantis Institute of Fictive Science is an official demo site of Invenio.
 It demonstrates a basic setup of Invenio.
-You could (should) obtain this site if you install Invenio for the first time, by lauching `inveniocfg --create-demo-site` and
+You could (should) obtain this site if you install Invenio for the first time, by lauching
-    `inveniocfg --load-demo-records`.
+    `inveniomanage demosite create`.
 This is useful to verify the functionality of your installation prior to customizing the system for production.